lemoncheesecake/lemoncheesecake/README.md

       class child_suite:
           pass
   ```
-- by putting them in modules stored in a directory that matches the parent module name:
+- as module in a sub directory whose name matches the parent testsuite module:
   ```shell
   $ tree
   .